brendacs/colludia-gatsby/src/content/posts/news/2021-03-13-minute-of-islands-release.md

 slug: /minute-of-islands-release/
 title: Take a Minute to Check Out Minute of Islands
 postType: [news]
 tagline: "Minute of Islands is a beautifully illustrated story rich adventure coming to PC, Mac, and the Nintendo Switch.
-We're super excited to experience the journey in this rich world that promises to be full of stories, emotion, and quirky characters."
+I'm super excited to experience the journey in this rich world that promises to be full of stories, emotion, and quirky characters."
 date: 2021-03-13
 releaseDate: 2021-03-13
 image: MinuteOfIslands.webp